smacke/ffsubsync/README.md

 ~~~
 brew install ffmpeg
 ~~~
+(Windows users: make sure `ffmpeg` is on your path and can be referenced from the command line!)

 Next, grab the script.
 It should work with both Python 2 and Python 3:
 ~~~
 pip install ffsubsync